Suzanna-Linn/slua/docs/moving-datatypes.md

 Used as an integer is a SLua type number (which has integer and float values all in the same datatype).

-SLua adds the type integer, which is the same than the LSL integer, because some LL functions that use lists as parameters need the integers to be of type integer, not number.

-* We get an integer value using <code class="language-slua">myInt = integer(42)</code>.

-* Use always the type number for any number, use the type integer only when it is necessary for the LL functions.

 <table><tr><td>
 <pre class="language-lsl"><code class="language-lsl">// integers (LSL)

 integer isOk = TRUE;
 integer count = 0;
-integer face = 0;

-llSetPrimitiveParams([PRIM_GLOW, face, 1]);

-llOwnerSay("glowed!");</code></pre>
 </td><td>
 <pre class="language-slua line-numbers"><code class="language-slua">-- integers (SLua)

 local isOk = true
 local count = 0
-local face = integer(0)

--- there is no type list, LL functions use tables instead of lists -- tables are enclosed in { and }, instead of [ and ] ll.SetPrimitiveParams({PRIM_GLOW, face, 1})

--- when a function is called with only one table literal the parentheses can be omitted ll.SetPrimitiveParams{PRIM_GLOW, face, 1}

--- same with only one string literal ll.OwnerSay "glowed!"  -- instead of ll.OwnerSay("glowed!")</code></pre>
 </td></tr></table>

 ### LSL float